asgrim/jamestitcumb/data/posts/2016/2016-03-04-integrating-doctrine-expressive-easier.md

  * No template engine
  * No error handler

-No we're set up, don't forget to descend into your new project directory for the rest of the commands.
+Now we're set up, don't forget to descend into your new project directory for the rest of the commands.

 ~~~ .bash
 $ cd doctrine-test